SamMurphy/SamMurphy.github.io/_portfolio/thecollumn.md

 ![The Collum](/images/Collumn-teaser.png){: .align-center}

+### Project Type: Solo | Language: C# / OpenGL

 This is my coursework project for a second year module, '3D Graphics and Simulation' at the University of Hull.
 I received a mark of 83%.
-It was developed in C# OpenGL using shaders.
+It was developed in C# & OpenGL using shaders.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jYbO08CpF0o" frameborder="0" allowfullscreen></iframe>{: .align-center}